 Boy did I get schooled.
 Shoes, I learned, are all about efficiently and comfortably transferring the power from your legs to your pedals.
 You could get shoes that fit well yet lose a lot of watts if you wore a pair that didn’t have a stiff bottom sole (or “outsole) combined with an upper and heel cup that held you in tight yet breathed as well as any other piece of kit you wore.
 That’s where those turny knobs and wires (or “Boas”) made a difference over laces or Velcro.

 Oh, and I also came to learn that black is fashionable but doesn’t help you be more visible on the road as a pair of brightly colored cycling kicks bobbing up and down does to catch a driver’s eye.

 After evaluating a bunch (here), I found the Specialized S-Works 6 were my favorite performance shoes.
 The are stiff and wrap tight while still being incredibly comfortable over even an 8 hour ride.
 I noticed a little pick-up in performance and felt safer on the road with my “Rocket Red Dipped” colored pair.
 More performance, comfort and safety from pair of shoes.
 What a great deal.

 Specialized now allows customers to order and get direct shipment of their shoes through the online portal of their dealer stores in the customers’ region.
-You can find these favorites of mine at top stores and at the best price at ebay, in the UK and EU at Evans Cycles, Rutland Cycling, Tredz (UK and EU only) and ERIK’s (US and CA)
+You can find these favorites of mine at top stores and at the best price at ebay, in the UK and EU at Evans Cycles, Rutland Cycling, Tredz and in the US and CA at ERIK’s

 COMPETITIVE CYCLIST AND WIGGLE – My favorite online bike stores